AndrMenezes/poker/README.md

-# poker
+# Poker: A probabilistic approach #

-Work about Poker developed by André Menezes and Victor Hugo for a degree in State University of Maringá.
+> André Felipe B. Menezes and Victor Hugo Nagahama

-We studied two probabilistic approach associated with Texas Hold'em.
+## Description

+This work was developed during the Bachelor of Statists at [UEM](http://www.des.uem.br/).

+The main goals of this project are:
+  * Describe a brief history of poker and its development;

+  * To present the applicability of the [Hypergeometric distribution](https://en.wikipedia.org/wiki/Hypergeometric_distribution) in a [Texas Hold'em](https://en.wikipedia.org/wiki/Texas_hold_'em) poker game;

+  * Expose strategies for decision making in Texas Hold'em with a probabilistic basis.